gibbbone/hello-world/file2.md

     $ remarkable file2.md

 Now after the first `add` new changes won't be tracked: if we check git status we see that our file has now a controlled version (the one before modiying it) and an unstaged version (the one after).
-To avoid this duplication, we must add again the file to obtain a unque one.
+To avoid this duplication, we must add again the file to obtain a unique one.
 After that we can commit :

     # inspect
     $ git status